 Most donors take between 6–12 weeks off work depending on how quickly you recover.

-Read more about compensation for loss of earnings on the Ministry of Health website: Live organ donation.
+Read more about compensation for loss of earnings on the Ministry of Health website: Live organ donation and Compensation for loss of earnings.